Our Sustainability Skills symbols are a visual tool designed

 Swan 2018

 The Swan collection is defined by its sporty, minimalist style and signature undulating curved sole.
 Slightly offset contact points and elegant, flowing lines highlight the sole’s graceful design.
 A vegetable-tanned leather insole ensures optimal comfort.
-With its clear style and functional innovation, Swan offers a fresh take on Trippen’s time-honored tradition.
+With its clear style and urban elegance, Swan offers a fresh take on Trippen’s time-honored tradition.

 Care instructions